 Project Clarity Annual Report by Dan Callam, ODC Network

-Due to the increasing health concerns over the COVID-19 virus, the MACC office will be closed until further notice.
-Staff will continue to work remotely from home and can be reached via email (see the staff directory for contact information).
-The MACC will attempt to hold meetings virtually when possible, though, some meetings may need to be canceled or postponed.
+The MACC office is open, but hours may vary, due to COVID-19 concerns.
+Staff are working part time in the office and part time remotely from home.
+Staff can be reached via email (see the staff directory for contact information).
+The MACC will attempt to hold meetings virtually or in person when possible, though, some meetings may need to be canceled or postponed.
+Please call to confirm any meetings you have on your calendars.
 The purpose of these decisions is to ensure we’re doing all we can to slow or stop the spread of COVID-19.

 For more information regarding the virus: